 2014 A Park on the Water

 In addition to offering these ideas and promising a $113 million donation to build the park, Diller recruited top theater and entertainment impresarios to advise on the cultural programming, and created an independent foundation to take responsibility for carrying it out.
-This being New York City, some activists were politically and environmentally annoyed by the notion of a privately funded park, requiring piers driven into a river.
-Lawsuits were launched in 2015 to try to stop the project.
-The proposal, however, enjoyed wide endorsement from New York leaders.
+The proposal enjoyed wide endorsement from New York leaders.
+But this being New York City, some activists were politically and environmentally annoyed by the notion of a privately funded park, requiring piers driven into a river.
+Lawsuits were launched in 2015 to try to stop the project, and had managed to stop all work on the endeavor by mid-2017.